openforis/sepal-doc/docs/source/feature/project.rst

     :group: recipe-process
     :align: center

-Once a project is selected, any newly created recipe will fallback to the current project.
+Once a project is selected and a recipe is created, it will belong to the selected project.

 .. tip::